 We took a tasting class and learned how to properly taste tequila and it's subtle nuances on the tongue (apparently tossing your head back and showing your tits is not as respectable as I thought.)

-A special contest is held for the most interesting box design for the premium Jose Cuervo,
+A special contest is held for the most interesting box design for the premium Jose Cuervo, here is a collection of the last 20 years worth. |

 Some pre-Day of the Dead stuff is starting to show up around towns that we pass through.